-- It's common for developing compliance programs (and even established compliance programs) to lack welldeveloped incentive programs. - Weak compliance incentives may signal a lack of commitment. - If compliance incentives are inferior compared to others (i.e. revenues or productivity), it may project that compliance is less valued.
+- It's common for developing compliance programs (and even established compliance programs) to lack well-developed incentive programs. - Weak compliance incentives may signal a lack of commitment. - If compliance incentives are inferior compared to others (i.e., revenues or productivity), it may project that compliance is less valued. - Lacking documentation policy, procedure, tracking, implementation of incentive program.